akda15/LSRE-Akhil-Kumar-Daida/ReleasePlanning/rplog.md

-Week 46: Initial research was done on release planning and elicited requirements were analyzed.
+WEEK 46: Initial research was done on release planning and elicited requirements were analyzed.

-Week 47: Started commenting on the issues for clarification.
+WEEK 47: Started commenting on the issues for clarification.

 Issue #5: Manage and conduct a course

 Comment: Is the course administrator for adding participants into the course?
 Reply: answered in other issues -- please search for, link it, and clarify why it is relevant to this requirement.

 Issue #52 View/Add messages